-The S&P 500 (SPX) closed the week with a close below the gamma flip level, which resulted in a model allocation to 50% SPX (along with 50% cash). � As we enter option expiration week, it is relevant to note that the last four monthly option expiration weeks have seen pullbacks and volatility, followed by buying pressure the following week. � The large open interest on this week?s quarterly expiration could act as volatility fuel, especially with price below the gamma flip level. � In this ?negative gamma? regime, the options market makers will tend to buy the rallies and sell the dips. � This results in an amplification of price direction, which feeds up and down volatility.
+The S&P 500 (SPX) closed last week below the gamma flip level and with a negative slope, which resulted in a daily model allocation to 30% SPX (along with 70% cash). �Following the key quarterly option expiration week, there is less of a re-hedging upward current, so this morning?s weakness is not surprising.
+The chart below shows a dashed line for each of the last five monthly option expiration dates; this shows the tendency for weakness, before, on and/or after these dates. �In this ?negative gamma? regime, the options market makers will tend to buy the rallies and sell the dips.� This results in an amplification of price direction, which feeds up and down volatility.

 The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
-When the daily price closes below Gamma Flip level (currently near 4,500), the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,300), the model will reduce the SPX allocation to zero. �
+When the daily price closes below Gamma Flip level (currently near 4,465), the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,275), the model will reduce the SPX allocation to zero. �

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��

 The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report). �Our ?Smart Money?
-Indicator signal remains long, but may be turning cautionary as we head into the fall months.
+Indicator signal remains long but may be turning cautionary as we head deeper into the fall months.